Shrine of St. Joseph, St. Louis: 1866–1880

 Just at this time a Jesuit missionary, Father Francis Xavier Weninger, came to St. Joseph's to preach.

 Over the years the parish grew, it became obvious that the original church was no longer large enough to serve the congregation.
 It was decided to build a large addition to the old building and to revise the structure so that the entrance faced Biddle Street.
 Bishop Kenrick laid the cornerstone for this second St. Joseph in 1865.

 Bueschers of Chicago, famous for their religious art work, were employed to carve an elaborate altar, which is designed as a replica of the Altar of St. Ignatius in the Jesuit Gesu Church in Rome, except that the figure of St. Joseph and the Christ Child are substituted for the figure of St. Ignatius.
 Beneath the central figures appear the words: "Ite ad Joseph", Go to Joseph.

 Known as "The Altar of Answered Prayers" because of its origin, this beautiful work can still be seen at St. Joseph's Shrine, where it serves as the central altar.
 It was installed early in 1867, at a total cost of $6,131.
 The grateful parishioners raised the additional funds above their original pledge in recognition of their deliverance from the cholera epidemic.

 The primary remodeling was completed in 1866.
 Father Pierre Jean De Smet, noted missionary to the Indians, officiated at the dedication services on December 30, 1866.

 1880–1954

 In 1880 the church was once again enlarged and remodeled.
 This work, which included the addition of an elaborate Romanesque face and twin towers surmounted with delicate cupolas, was completed in 1881.

 Further alterations had to be made in 1954, under the supervision of the shrine's pastor, Father Anthony Corey.
 At this time, for reasons of safety, the beautiful original towers were shortened, and the cupolas replaced by heavier, hexagonal caps, thus considerably altering the exterior of the building, and detracting from its former beauty.
 This was after the Jesuits left the parish and was staffed by priest of the Archdiocese.

 While owned by the Archdiocese of St. Louis the now Shrine of St. Joseph is leased to The Friends of The Shrine of St. Joseph, Inc. a not for profit 501(c)(3) corporation.
 All donations are tax deductible to the extent allowable by law.

-Restoration

-The church continued to flourish until after World War II.
-As the neighborhood began to decline, and parishioners were moving to the newer suburbs, attendance at Mass fell greatly.
-The church fell into a state of disrepair.
-The roof leaked, birds had occupied the belfries where droppings were feet deep.
-Water stained the paintings and the underlying plaster became cracked.
-For reasons not understood, many of the beautiful objects had been covered in gray paint, including the Stations of the Cross and the ornate carved pulpit.

-Because of the dwindling parish and the extensive damage to the building, the Archdiocese had planned to tear it down.